Setting off in discovery of the natural wonders around us

 Riding into the sun, anyone can do it…

-At the end of this year, the pandemic is compelling us all to look for our adventure in the close vicinity.
+At the end of this year, the pandemic is still often compelling us all to look for our adventure in the close vicinity.
 As the russet shades gradually fall from the trees leaving us a leafy carpet as treacherous as it is sublime, the temperatures are dropping.

 The mountaintops are whitening and the ground remains frozen until sunset, boding well for considering a trek along the winding sinuous pathways.
 Among friends, we discuss the subject of the little known Saint Même circuit, in the Chartreuse.
 Nine hundred metres high at the starting point, it rises to eighteen hundred metres, along one of the most majestic natural waterfalls in France.
 The programme is tempting and a few days later there I am, with Luc and Richard, my image producing colleagues.
 The puffer jacket is “de rigueur” in the mornings, even with the positive difference in altitude.